Mayurji/mayurji.github.io/_posts/2020-07-06-HighDimension.markdown

 import seaborn as sns
 ```

 We are loading the digits dataset for our problem.
-We can notice that we have around 64 feature representing the digit.
+We can notice that we have around 64 features representing the digit.

 ```python

 load_digits = load_digits()
 ```

-We can visualize the all column(64) value of an image as an 8x8 pixel value in gray scale.
+We can visualize the all-column (64) value of an image as an 8x8 pixel value in grayscale.

 <center>
 <img src="{{site.url}}/assets/images/highdimension/visualize.png" style="zoom: 5%; background-color:#DCDCDC;"  width="80%" height=auto/><br>
 <p>Figure 2: Dimension Reduction</p>
 </center>

-Variance of an feature with respect to target variable, explains a lot about the relationship between feature and target variable.We have a list of components included in our list over which we try to explain the variance.
+The variance of a feature concerning the target variable, explains a lot about the relationship between the feature and the target variable.
+We have a list of components included in our list over which we try to explain the variance.
 As the components are increasing the variance also increases.

-First, we are iterating over a number of components to find the best match between variance and component.
-And as we notice the number of components are increased, the explained variance is also increasing but after a certain value the increase components doesn't increase the explained variance which causes saturates the explained variance.
+First, we are iterating over several components to find the best match between variance and component.
+And as we notice the number of components is increased, the explained variance is also increasing but after a certain value, the increased components don't increase the explained variance which causes saturates the explained variance.

 From the results, we can notice how the variance value increases to 1 when all the 63 components are included.